 Engaged couples spend endless amounts of time planning for their special day.
 In the excitement of wedding showers, choosing the flowers and the cake, and finding the perfect dress, some wonder if they can make it work.
-It isn’t that they necessarily question their love for each other, although some actually do, it’s more about questioning if they can defy the odds of divorce.
+They don’t necessarily question their love for each other, although some actually do.
+It’s more about wondering if they can defy the odds of divorce.

-Most scholars agree that couples marrying today face a substantial risk of divorce; however, many couples don’t realize there are certain factors that put them at higher risk.
+Most scholars agree that couples marrying today face a substantial risk of divorce.
+Many couples, however, don’t realize that certain factors increase their risk.

 Individual Characteristics Linked with Higher Rates of Divorce: